Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 - Shin splints, or medial tibial stress syndrome, are typically caused by overuse or stress on shin bones and muscles and can be exacerbated by inappropriate footwear, flat feet, or a sudden increase in physical activity.

 - Immediate relief for shin splints includes rest, ice therapy, elevation of affected limbs, and NSAIDs for pain and swelling.
-At the same time, long-term strategies involve physical therapy, stretching, strengthening exercises, and optimizing footwear.
+Long-term strategies involve physical therapy, stretching, strengthening exercises, and optimizing footwear.

-- For chronic or severe cases of shin splints, advanced treatments like surgery, extracorporeal shock wave therapy, or alternative therapies may be necessary, and preventative measures include a gradual increase in activity, proper muscle warm-ups, and maintaining healthy body weight.
+- For chronic or severe cases of shin splints, advanced treatments like surgery, extracorporeal shock wave therapy, or alternative therapies may be necessary.
+Preventative measures include gradual activity increase, proper warm-ups, and maintaining healthy body weight.

 Understanding Shin Splints and Their Impact on Your Exercise Routine